TheShankapotomus/RingPong/CHALLENGE.md

 #### 3. Network Application

-A) While the button is pressed a UDP socket is opened to ___test.ring.com:13469___ ; Every 1 second a 2 byte packet with an integer storing the current sent packet count will be sent through the socket.
+a.)
+While the button is pushed, a UDP socket shall be opened with a server at the domain "test.ring.com" on port 13469.
+Every 1 second, the device shall send a packet of 2 bytes to the server with a counter, starting at value 0 and increasing by 1 every packet.

-C) Upon button release the counter is reset and the socket is closed.
+b.)
+For every 2-byte UDP packet sent to the server, the server shall return back a 2-byte packet on the same port echoing the counter.
+If no echo is received within 500ms or the value returned from the server is not equal to the value sent from the device, the device shall re-send the current value.
+This shall continue until the correct value is received from the server, at which point the device will increment the counter and proceed as normal.

+c.)
+When the button is released, the socket shall be closed and the counter shall be reset.

 #### 4. Battery Operation

 * If the battery voltage is <3.5V the red LED will blink at a 2Hz rate with a 25% duty cycle, and all other functionality will be disabled